Oroantral fistula: Treatment

 The primary aim of treatment of a newly formed oroantral communication is to prevent the development of an oroantral fistula as well as chronic sinusitis.
 The decision on how to treat OAC/OAF depends on various factors.
-Small size communications between 1 and 2 mm in diameter, if uninfected, are likely to form a clot and heal by itself later.
-Communications larger than this require treatments to close the defect and these interventions can be categorised into 3 types: surgical, non-surgical and pharmacological.
+Small size communications between 1 and 2 mm in diameter, if uninfected, are likely to form a clot and heal by itself soon.
+Communications larger than this require treatments to close the defect and these interventions can be categorized into 3 types: surgical, non-surgical and pharmacological.

 Surgery

 Surgical methods are required if a large defect is present or if a defect persists.
-Surgery involves creating a flap utilising local tissue to close the communication.
+Surgery involves creating a flap utilizing local tissue to close the communication.
 There are a number of different flaps that can be used such as the buccal advancement flap, the buccal fat pad flap, a combination of the two and a palatal flap.
-The flap used is dependent on the size and position of the defect.
+The flap used is mostly dependent on the size and position based on the defect.